jazz-improvisation

 Jazz improvisation often involves playing over altered chords or substitute harmonies (like tritone substitution).
 Train your ear to hear these substitutions in context.
 For example, listen to a ii-V-I in a recording and identify if the V chord uses a flat 9 or sharp 5.
 Then try to play over the substitution with your own lines.

 - Exercise: Listen to recordings by John Coltrane or Herbie Hancock.
 Identify moments where the harmony deviates from the standard progression.
-Write down the altered chord and note its effect.
+Write down the altered chord and note its effect on the melody.
+For instance, in Coltrane's "Giant Steps," the chord changes move in major thirds, a radical departure from standard progressions.

 Ear Training for Enclosures and Chromatic Approaches